vippsas/vipps-login-api/vipps-login-api-faq.md

 Vipps login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
 The end-user chooses whether he would like to be remembered in browser or not.

 ## How can I use client_secret_post for authentication?
-It is possible to change token endpoint authentication method on [portal.vipps.no](https://portal.vipps.no).
+It is possible to change the token endpoint authentication method on [portal.vipps.no](https://portal.vipps.no).

 Under the “Developer” section you will find the Setup Vipps login option for your sale units.
 ![Vipps “Developer” section with Setup Vipps login option](images/portal_setup_login.png)